Robert F. Pierce Speech-Language-Hearing Clinic (RFP Clinic)

 Duluth, MN 55812

-Join us for telepractice services in Fall 2020!
+Join us for telepractice services!

 Telepractice is simply a different method of delivering quality speech-language services to our community members.
 As a client, you would need a computer and internet service to participate in live online therapy sessions with our interns and speech-language pathologists.
 And services are offered at no cost to you!